 You can request a visit from Kaitakawaenga Māori online.

 This is a free tax education and advice service for anyone who is in business, considering setting up a business, or helps run a sports club or other non-profit body.
-Tax information officers regularly help small businesses keep better records, plan ahead for their tax obligations and generally get things right the first time so they can get on with the business of making money.
+Community Compliance officers regularly help small businesses keep better records, plan ahead for their tax obligations and generally get things right the first time so they can get on with the business of making money.

-You can request a visit from a business tax information officer online.
+You can request a visit from a Community Compliance Officer online.